How to Search with the iPad’s Maps App

 To see a map of a contact’s street address, follow these steps:

-Tap the little Bookmarks icon to the left of the Search field.
+Tap the Bookmarks button near the top-right corner of the screen.

 Tap the Contacts button at the bottom of the overlay.